A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Applications to Hilbert schemes of points

 for some $a_3, a_{2,1}, a_{1,1,1}, a_2, a_{1,1}, a_1, a_0 \in \bbC$ and are the elementary symmetric polynomials.

 Under the CY condition $s_1 + s_2 + s_3 + s_4 = 0$, we have $e_1(s)=0$, thus we may take

 Therefore (\ref{form-1}) must be of the form

 Note that $a_3, a_2, a_0$ actually also depend on $n$, which we omit to avoid cumbersome notations.
-Summing over $n$, we conclude that there exists some $g_3 (q) , g_2 (q), g_0 (q) \in q\cdot \bbC [q]$ such that
+Summing over $n$, we conclude that there exists some $g_3 (q) , g_2 (q), g_0 (q) \in q\cdot \bbC[\![q]\!]$ such that

 To determine the formula, by taking $m=-s_4 =s_1 + s_2 + s_3$ (ref.~\cite[Lem.~3.14]{CK1}), we specialize to the case when $L = \calO\otimes t_4^{-1}$,~i.e.~the line bundle associated to the \emph{smooth} $(\bbC^*)^4$-invariant divisor $D=\C^3\subset \C^4$ cut out by $x_4=0$.
 This case has been calculated by 4-fold vertex in \cite[Thm.~1.7]{CK1}.
 To be precise, the invariant in~\textit{loc.~cit.}~is defined at the level of torus fixed locus (i.e.~solid partitions).
 It is related to our globally defined invariant by torus localization formula \cite{OT}, with the sign rule proven in \cite{KR}.
-By Proposition \ref{prop on cpt ori} and the sign rule in \cite{KR}, we know at torus fixed zero dimensional subschemes which are scheme theoretically supported on $D$, we can take the 4-fold vertex (with the induced sign) to be the same as the 3-fold vertex given in \cite{MNOP1}.
+By Proposition \ref{prop on cpt ori} and the sign rule in \cite{KR}, we know at torus fixed zero dimensional subschemes which are scheme theoretically supported on $D$, we can take the 4-fold vertex (with the induced sign) to be the same as the 3-fold vertex given in \cite{MNOP1} up to a sign $(-1)^n$ depending on the number $n$ of points.
 For other torus fixed subschemes, their contribution to invariants are zero by \cite[Eqn.~(3.8)]{CK1}.

 Let $\bar e_k(s_1, s_2, s_3)$ be the specialization:

 which is a homogeneous polynomial in $s_1, s_2, s_3$ of degree $k$.
 Then we have

 By the MNOP formula \cite{MNOP1}, (\ref{eqn-log-Z}) is equal to